ibrahimgh25/Vocabulary-Trainer/README.md

  - A question sampling method that focuses on questions you're answering wrong.
  - A way to store scores over multiple sessions (scores for an exercise are stored as json files with ID linking to the database)
  - The tool is more custimized towards English as the "language you know", but could work with other langauges.
+ - The tool detects the languages (language you know and language you want to learn) from the database.
  - A way to edit, delete, or add alternative translations when working with the app.
  - A way to visualize the score for a particular exercise.
+ - You can do exercises on small samples of a the database to memorize words one batch at a time.

  ## Installation and Usage
  Installing and using the app is easy (for someone comfortable with python at least):